Ketan-Chaudhary/Crypto-Dashboard/README.md

 - **Chakra UI**: Utilize the Chakra UI library for responsive and accessible design.
 - **React Icons**: Integrate a variety of icons using the React Icons library.
 - **Page Routing**: Implement page routing with React Router for seamless navigation.
+- **Vite**: Leveraged Vite as the build tool and development server for faster and smoother development experience.

 ## Installation
 To get started with the Crypto Dashboard, follow these steps: